Fenelon02/cotacao-de-moedas/README.md

 # 📄 License

 This project is licensed under the **MIT License**.
-You can view the full license [here](https://github.com/username/repository/blob/main/LICENSE).
+You can view the full [license](https://github.com/Fenelon02/cotacao-de-moedas/blob/main/LICENSE).